kvoncode/mongodb-admin/instructions.md

 # Instructions

-Initial goal is to create sharding collection.
-Collection data will exist on multiple shards.
-Each shard is a replica set.
+- Initial goal is to create sharding collection
+- Collection data will exist on multiple shards
+- Each shard is a replica set.

-The standard way is to create 2 **shards/RSs (Replica Sets), 1 CSRS (Config Server Replica set), and mongos** instances
+- The standard way is to create 2 **shards/RSs (Replica Sets), 1 CSRS (Config Server Replica set), and mongos** instances

-**mongos** is `mongos` executable, each **RS/shard** consist of multiple `mongod` executable instances
+- **mongos** is `mongos` executable, each **RS/shard** consist of multiple `mongod` executable instances

-Running each shard and CSRS is very similar, the only difference is configuration files of `mongod`
+- Running each shard and CSRS is very similar, the only difference is configuration files of `mongod`

 ## Running replica set/shard